tourkrub/servant/README.md

 ### Publish Event

 To test that the servant is running fine.
-Let's start sending event.
+Let's start sending an event.
 You can use servant gem to send an event like this

 ```
 	Servant::Publisher.client.publish(event: "order.created", message: {order_id: 1, user_id: 1})
 ```

-or you can use plain redis client too, if you don't want install servant gem on that particular app
+or you can use a plain redis client too if you don't want install servant gem on that particular app

 ```
 	require 'redis'
 	require 'json'